natancox/stardog-docs/src/blog/content/posts/2011-05-31-stardog-performance-sp2b-benchmark.md

 As you may already know, we're working hard on [Stardog](http://stardog.com/), our upcoming RDF database.
-It's presently in closed alpha testing (55 testers), at version 0.5.3, and progressing rapidly.
-The overriding goals for Stardog, which we've repeated often, are:
+It's presently in closed alpha testing (55 testers), at version 0.5.3, and progressing rapidly.<!--more--> The overriding goals for Stardog, which we've repeated often, are:

 1. insanely fast performance on complex SPARQL queries in the out-of-the-box, untuned configuration
 1. feature-rich: logical inference, statistical inference, transactions, store procedures, etc.